 The U.S. federal government has never been as large or intrusive to the daily lives of Americans as it is today.
 It has gone far past the limited role that America’s Founding Fathers had intended for it.
 While the federal government’s size and influence has grown, it has reduced its ability to effectively maintain order and defend individual liberty.

 One of the ways in which the government’s bloat manifests itself is the prevalence of lobbying, where corporations try to influence how new regulations are drawn up in their favor.
 YAF’s polling shows that young Americans are concerned that our economic system is rigged in favor of the powerful, and they have good reason to be concerned.
-The more the government expands, the more rules and regulations that it piles on.
+The more the government expands, the more it piles on rules and regulations.
 This leads to more lobbying from businesses and other entities that desire for those regulations to be designed in such a way that benefits them.

 A more complicated and convoluted regulatory system actually helps larger, more established companies at the expense of startups and small businesses.
 This is because more powerful companies can afford the accountants and lawyers to help them navigate this maze.
 In this way, extensive government regulations benefit the powers that be and hurt their up-and-coming competitors.
 This limits the ability of entrepreneurs to create new products and new opportunities for Americans.